BambuReviews

 The P1S is the right choice if:

 The P1S represents excellent value.
-For 80%+ of use cases, it’s the more rational purchase.
+For the large majority of use cases, it’s the more rational purchase.

 Who Should Get the X1 Carbon